Joychoudhury/Pattern-game/README.md

 How to play:

-Try to retrace the exact paatern to win the gane ,in new level new layer to the pattern is added.
+Try to retrace the exact pattern to win the gane ,in new level new layer to the pattern is added.

 Made using :